bawumbila/bawumbila/README.md

 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on Projects
 - 🤔 I’m looking for help with Python
-- 💬 Ask me about Cars
+- 💬 Ask me about Anything
 - 📫 How to reach me: www.linkedin.com/in/awumbila
-- 😄 Pronouns: He/His
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like anything that has to do with Cars.
 -->